Crafting Effective Sales Presentations

-You already know your business and your product, but if you’re uncertain about any aspect of your company, that’s sure to be the one thing your prospect asks about.
+You already know your business and your product, but if you’re uncertain about any aspect of your company, that’s surely going to be the one thing your prospect asks about.
 So take some time to make sure you’re prepared to answer any question.
 Then:

 Find out everything you can about your prospect, their industry and their main competitors.
-If selling to a company, check out their website, social media sites, and online reviews.
+If you are selling to a company, research their website, social media sites, and online reviews.
 For a public company, review their SEC filings and annual reports.
 If selling to an individual, see if they have a Facebook or LinkedIn page that would give you background information.

 In either case, try to define a need that you can fill or a problem you can solve.
 You may be selling the best cupcakes in the world, but if the customer isn’t hungry, he won’t buy.

 If possible, get a referral from a mutual acquaintance before setting up the appointment, to turn your prospect from a “cold” to a “warm” contact.
 If your acquaintance can introduce you, either by email or over the phone, that would be even better.